carlos-afonso/COVID-19/README.md

 # Visualizing COVID-19 in NYC

-<p style="font-size:80%;">(Updated by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a> on April 6, 2020)</p>
+<p style="font-size:80%;">(Updated on April 6, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, Data Scientist and New Yorker)</p>

 Visualizing the Coronavirus Disease 2019 (COVID-19) in New York City (NYC).

-As Data Scientist and New Yorker, I created this webpage to help understand the COVID-19 situation here in NYC, through clear data visualizations.
+This webpage aims to help understand the COVID-19 situation here in NYC, through clear data visualizations.

-The data presented here is from the New York City Department of Department (NYC Health).
+The data presented here is from the New York City Department of Health (NYC Health).

 ## Total Counts